machbase/machbase/content/en/neo/api-mqtt/query.md

 weight: 20
 ---

-General purposed MQTT brokers deliver messages to all subscribers of the topic as diagram below.
-When a publisher sends message `M1`, `M2` to the `TOPIC`, both of `SUBSCRIBER-A` and `SUBSCRIBER-B` receive the same messages.
+General-purpose MQTT brokers deliver messages to all subscribers of a topic, as shown in the diagram below.
+When a publisher sends messages `M1` and `M2` to the `TOPIC`, both `SUBSCRIBER-A` and `SUBSCRIBER-B` receive the same messages.

 ```mermaid
 flowchart LR